-First - the costs of the building.
+First – the price of the building.

 Data centers come in various shapes and sizes, from small facilities that occupy a few thousand square feet to multi-story buildings that span hundreds of thousands of square feet.

-Smaller data centers can be built for around $10 million, while larger ones can cost upwards of $2 billion.
+Smaller centers can be built for around $10 million, while larger ones can cost upwards of $2 billion.
 The most expensive data center ever built is said to be the new Apple Campus 2, which cost an estimated $5 billion.

 A data center should not be built too big or too small.

 It is good to start with the minimum required size for cost savings.
 However, data centers should be scalable to handle the ever-growing needs of businesses.

 A scalable data center space can easily accommodate an increase in the number of servers and other hardware required to keep things running smoothly.
 This can be designed from the beginning to allow for future growth, or it can be retrofitted later on if needed.
 This may add some extra upfront costs but result in savings in the long run.

 Location also greatly affects the cost of building a data center.